Vortex formation in the Vicsek model with internal chirality of self-propelling objects: Acknowledgement

-This article is dedicated to the memory of prof. Stefan Soko{\l}owski, our colleage with whom we interacted for many years.
-Prof. Soko{\l}owski was also a supervisor of the master thesis of WTG.
-The article by Gozdz, Patrykiejew and Sokolowski ~\cite{gozdz:90:0}, initiated the scientific career of WTG.
+This article is dedicated to the memory of prof. Stefan Soko\l owski, our colleage and supervisor of the master thesis of WTG.
+The article by Gozdz, Patrykiejew and Sokolowski~\cite{gozdz:90:0}, initiated the scientific career of WTG.